 The Most Conflict-Free Diamonds

 As discussed, it’s extremely hard at times to know whether the diamonds we encounter are 100% conflict-free.
 Though one supplier may say that’s the case, it is all a matter of trust.
-The best way to have a clear conscience around purchasing diamonds is to choose diamonds with the clearest origins, transparent mining practices, and cleanest tracking from one point to the next.
+The best way to have a clear conscience around purchasing diamond rings, earrings, and all else is to choose diamonds with the clearest origins, transparent mining practices, and cleanest tracking from one point to the next.
 This ensures you’re doing your part to end unfair working conditions, conflict diamond trading, and negative environmental impact.

 Another way to ensure conflict-free diamonds is to choose the lab-grown option.
 Noémie gives consumers the option to order certified conflict free diamonds or 100% lab-grown diamonds.